You may have noticed a letter at the end of your Medicare number and wondered what it stands for.

 “H” indicates eligibility for Medicare due to a disability.
 “HA” will appear for the disabled claimant, while HB means you are the wife of a disabled claimant (62 or over).
 “HC” is for the child of a disabled claimant.

-Codes “J” and “K” will indicate you are a special beneficiary based on your work history, or entitlement to Medicare Part A.
+Codes “J” and “K” will indicate that you are a special beneficiary based on your work history or entitlement to Medicare Part A.

 The codes at the end of your Medicare number are solely to indicate Medicare eligibility.
 The codes do not reflect what type of coverage you have enrolled in.
 If you are enrolled in Part A and/or Part B, this information will be on the front of your Medicare card under the heading “IS ENTITLED TO”.
 If you have enrolled in Medicare Part C (Medicare Advantage) or Part D (prescription drug coverage), this information will not appear anywhere on your Medicare card, but on a separate membership card that you receive after enrollment.